flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-ones who haven't read the next section yet), a spatial anomaly became visible after being [first noticed](https://twitter.com/NewEdenCaroline/status/537676000906457089) by capsuleer and noted space photographer (and, if you irritate her, butt-slapper) Caroline Grace.
+ones who haven't read the next section yet), a spatial anomaly became visible after being [first noticed](https://twitter.com/NewEdenCaroline/status/537676000906457089) by capsuleer and noted space photographer (and notorious butt-slapper) Caroline Grace.
 The anomaly quickly became visible throughout the Cluster which, if you know anything about how [light works](https://en.wikipedia.org/wiki/Light), shouldn't be possible